RSM Production illustrates when you can sue a non-Texas company in Texas for taking trade secrets from Texas

 If you own a Texas company and a competitor outside of Texas takes your company’s trade secrets, can you sue the competitor in Texas?
-This was the issue in the recent case RSM Production Corp. v.
+This was the issue in RSM Production Corp. v.
 Global Petroleum Group decided by the Houston Court of Appeals.

 The answer: You can sue a nonresident company in Texas if it established “minimum contacts” with Texas through “purposeful availment” of the benefits and protections of Texas law, your claim for misappropriation of trade secrets “arises out of or relates to” its contacts with Texas, and exercising jurisdiction would not conflict with “traditional notions of fair play and substantial justice.”